 Currently, criminal cases in New Jersey are not being dismissed due to the novel coronavirus pandemic.
 While your trial may be delayed, you will still have a trial eventually.
 As New Jersey’s Superior Court was closed for an extended period of time and is taking a phased approach to reopening, the delay in your case could be substantial.

-Request a Free Initial Consultation with Bergen County Criminal Defense Attorney Scott Gorman
+Request a Free Initial Consultation with Essex County Criminal Defense Attorney Scott Gorman

 Published in Categories: Criminal Defense